eidosmontreal/unreal-vdb/HELPME.md

 #### My volumes are too noisy.
 What can I do ?

 Having realtime performance comes with a few sacrifices and approximations.
 Rendering with noise gives better results but requires a good denoiser.
-Unreal temporal anti-aliasing works well but VDBs do not (cannot) write motion vectors making TAA irrelevant with VDBs sequences or camera motion.
+Unreal temporal anti-aliasing works well but VDBs do not write motion vectors yet making TAA irrelevant with VDBs sequences or camera motion.
 There are options to turn off noise completely but it will introduce other artefacts.

 #### Can you do the same in Unity ?